Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 Buck Sexton here in on the EIB.

-I promise we would take some calls, and so we shall.
+I promised we would take some calls.

-Ronnie in North Carolina, you're on the Rush Limbaugh show.
+Ronnie in North Carolina, you're on the Rush Limbaugh Show.

 You're speaking to Buck.